arinmirza/abstractsegfault/content/posts/hello-world.md

 weight: 10
 ---

 We just want to say *"hello"* to the world.
 Something unexpected happens.
-A segmentation error occurs.
+A segmentation fault occurs.
 The core is dumped.

 Making a note here, huge success.